Blackberry Molasses

 "Blackberry Molasses" is a song performed by American R&B group Mista.
 It is the opening track on their eponymous debut album and serves as the album's first single.
-The song was the group's highest chart appearance on the Billboard Hot 100, peaking at #53 in 1996.
+The song was the group's highest-charting single on the US Billboard Hot 100, peaking at number 53 in 1996.
+It was also popular in New Zealand, where it reached number four on the RIANZ Singles Chart.

 Music video

 The music video for the song was directed by Hype Williams.